The sensation of a plane taking off is one of my favourite things in the world.

 - If you plan to drive it on your own, avoid driving in the dark.
 Kangaroos and emus are known to jump across the roads and can cause accidents.

 - Pay attention to where you are allowed to take photos.
-Some places and sections of the trails are sacred Aboriginal spots and photos are not allowed.
+Some places and sections of the trails in the Red Centre Australia are sacred Aboriginal spots and photos are not allowed.

 - Hike early in the morning to avoid the extreme heat.
-Some trails will be closed after 11am, because they get dangerously hot in the middle of the day.
+Some trails will be closed after 11am, because they get dangerously hot in the middle of the day in the Red Centre Australia.

 - When you enter the National Park, you will need to pay a fee which is currently $25 AUD per person.
 You will receive a ticket and you should keep the ticket on you at all times, in case a park ranger wants to check it.